I know you are very eager to dive in. But,

 Survey Research

 Surveys are the most fundamental research tool for any research methodology to gather data.
-In quantitative research methodology, the researcher will use surveys as a tool to collect numerical data from the respondents.
+In quantitative research methodology, the researcher will use surveys to conduct research by collecting numerical data from respondents.
 This type of research can be conducted among a wide range of target audience to whom you can ask multiple questions and analyze the collected data.

 Traditionally, researchers used to ask a predefined set of questions either face-to-face or via phone calls but with the evolution made by online mediums, survey research has spread across email or social media as well.
 The data analysis has also become so simple since there are plenty of online survey tools that can help you in creating responsive and interactive survey forms and built-in analytics that analyze the collected data in real time.